auth0/terraform-provider-auth0/docs/resources/rule.md

 !> This resource is deprecated.
 Refer to the [guide on how to migrate from rules to actions](https://auth0.com/docs/customize/actions/migrate/migrate-from-rules-to-actions) and manage your actions using the `auth0_action` resource.

-!> This resource is deprecated.
-Refer to the [guide on how to migrate from hooks to actions](https://auth0.com/docs/customize/actions/migrate/migrate-from-hooks-to-actions) and manage your actions using the `auth0_action` resource.

 ## Example Usage

 ```terraform